CCSGroupInternational/awesome-opensource/docs/index.md

 * [Syncthing](https://syncthing.net/) replaces proprietary sync and cloud services with something open, trustworthy and decentralized.
 * [Tahoe-LAFS](https://tahoe-lafs.org/trac/tahoe-lafs) is a decentralized cloud storage system.
 It distributes your data across multiple servers.
 * [XtreemFS](http://www.xtreemfs.org/) is a general purpose storage system and covers most storage needs in a single deployment.

+## Block And Object Storage

+*Block and object based storage solutions*

+* [Ceph](https://ceph.com/) is a unified, distributed storage system designed for excellent performance, reliability and scalability.
+* [OpenEBS](https://www.openebs.io/) is a storage platform that provides persistent and containerized block storage for DevOps and container environments.

 ## Monitoring Measurement and Alert